Ayushtwentysix/Contact-form/README.md

       }]
 ```

-# Deploy and Test
+## Deploy

 Now we will deploy both functions to firebase.
 Run the command:
 ```sh
 $ firebase deploy
 ```

 This will create two functions which can be seen under Functions section in firebase console.
-At the end you will get a link of webpage in Linux terminal/ Command Prompt.
-As this is hosted on firebase, you can also get link by visiting the Hosting section in Firebase Console.
-Go to next section to set environment variables so as to send mails.
+At the end, you will get a link of webpage in Linux terminal/ Command Prompt.
+> As our webpage is hosted on firebase, we can also get link by visiting the Hosting section in Firebase Console.

+Now, just one step left before we send mails.
+Go to [set environment variables](#Set-Environment-Variables) section.

-# Set Environment Variables
+## Set Environment Variables

-Now we will go for Auth object under createTransport in Nodemailer.
+Now we will go for **Auth** object under createTransport in Nodemailer.

 ```javascript
  var transporter = nodemailer.createTransport({